 Follow Us On:

-After referendum, Musharraf promulgate Legal Framework Order (LFO) on 21 August 2002.
-Through LFO he done certain constitutional amendments.
-LFO strengthened the power of President.
+After the referendum, Musharraf promulgated Legal Framework Order (LFO) on 21 August 2002.
+Through LFO he did certain constitutional amendments.
+LFO strengthened the power of the President.
 Article 58 (2) (b) was revived.
-Now President have a discretionary power to dissolve the Assembly.
+Now President had a discretionary power to dissolve the Assembly.
 Article 112 (2) (b) was revived.
-Now the Governor have a power to dissolve the Provincial Assembly only with the consent of President.
+Now the Governor had the power to dissolve the Provincial Assembly only with the consent of the President.
 It allowed Musharraf to rule in uniform.
-In a nutshell LFO strengthened the power of Musharraf and helped him rule on a more secure manner.
+In a nutshell, LFO strengthened the power of Musharraf and helped him rule more securely.

 Musharraf announced the General Elections for the Parliament and Provincial Assemblies.
 To secure his position as President, Musharraf needed political support in the National Assembly.
-The military junta formed political party named PML(Q).
-It was mainly consisted of dissenters from the PML(N) and the PPP-P. Those who felt threat from NAB started joining the King’s party.
+The military junta formed a political party named PML(Q).
+It mainly consisted of dissenters from the PML(N) and the PPP-P. Those who felt a threat from NAB started joining the King’s party.
 NAB crackdown on those politicians who declined to join King party.
-Musharraf and military elite supported the PML(Q).
+Musharraf and the military elite supported the PML(Q).
 The net result was that PML(Q) secured 78 seats in the National Assembly out of 268.
-It bagged 128 seats in the Punjab.
-As a result its position in the Punjab Assembly strengthened.
+It bagged 128 seats in Punjab.
+As a result, its position in the Punjab Assembly strengthened.

 Another significant development that happened during that election was the coalition of six religious parties.
-They were calling itself as Mutahida Majlis e Amal (MMA).
-MMA emerged as great electoral alliance.
+They were calling themselves Mutahida Majlis e Amal (MMA).
+MMA emerged as a great electoral alliance.
 MMA gained wild popularity in the NWFP.
 They played the card of religion and swept the ground in that province by securing 47 seats.
 MMA secured 45 seats in the National Assembly.
 The major parties like PPP-P and PML(N) could not gain expected results.
 PPP-P gained 62 seats in the National Assembly while PML(N) secured 14 seats.
 Both parties were too incapable to make government in the center.
-PML(Q) got advantage from that political scenario.
-It made coalition with National Alliance (NA) which secured 12 seats in the NA.
-Through horse trading and other political maneuvering PML(Q) remained successful in swelling its ranks.
+PML(Q) got an advantage from that political scenario.
+It made a coalition with National Alliance (NA) which secured 12 seats in the NA.
+Through horse-trading and another political maneuvering, PML(Q) remained successful in swelling its ranks.
 Mir Zafarullah Jamali from Balochistan was elected as Prime Minister with 172 votes in the House of 342.

-Musharraf’s long standing rule strengthened the influence of military in politics.
-The military won over politician to its area of influence.
-PML(Q) was formed in order to secure the vital interests of military.
-The backdoor policies of military impinges on the democratic culture of our country.
+Musharraf’s long-standing rule strengthened the influence of the military in politics.
+The military won over politicians to its area of influence.
+PML(Q) was formed to secure the vital interests of the military.
+The backdoor policies of the military impinge on the democratic culture of our country.